Cdishop/ocb-critical-mass/README.md

-Simulations for the paper, *What is the Critical Mass of Help?
-Resolving a Paradox on Citizenship and Organizational Performance*.
-This repository is anonymous as the paper is currently under review.
+Simulations for the paper, *What is the critical mass of help?
+A potential resolution to a paradox on citizenship and organizational performance* by Christopher R. Dishop and Richard P. DeShon.